-▼ Mute Switch
+▼ Mute Switch \

-Press the mute switch (\\\mathbb{X}\) once to mute audio, press it again to resume audio output.
+Press the mute switch (\\\mathbb{M}\) once to mute audio, press it again to resume audio output.

-If the ignition switch is turned to the LOCK position with the audio muted, the mute will be canceled.
+If the ignition is switched off with the audio muted, the mute will be canceled.
 Therefore, when the engine is restarted, the audio is not muted.
-To mute the audio again, press the mute switch (A).
+To mute the audio again, press the mute switch (\\).